dora-metrics/pelorus/docs/Development.md

         git checkout <version>-rc
         git tag -a <version>
         git push -u upstream <version>

 8. Generate git release notes from the `git log`.

         git log <previous tag>..<new tag> --pretty=format:"- %h %s by %an" --no-merges

 7. On the [Pelorus releases](https://github.com/redhat-cop/pelorus/releases) page, click **Draft a new release**.
     * Select the tag that was pushed in the previous step.
     * The release _title_ should be `Release <version>`.
     * In the main text area, create a `# Release Notes` heading, and then paste in the git log output.
     * Click **Publish Release**.

+## Testing the Docs

+Our documentation gets published via readthedocs, via the mkdocs framework.
+Mkdocs can be run locally for testing the rendering of the markdown files.
+If you followed the [local setup](#running-locally) instructions above, you should already have mkdocs installed.

+Stand up the local server by running:

+    mkdocs serve

+The mkdocs config is controlled by the mkdocs.yml file in the root of this project.
+All of the documents that will be served are in the [/docs](/docs) folder.